pgexperts/pgx_scripts/duplicate_indexes/readme.md

 * A primary key index will never be marked as a "duplicate."

-* Check for indexes on Foreign Keys and referenced columns.
+* Review results for indexes on Foreign Keys and referenced columns.
 For referenced columns, dropping the duplicate index is not usually a problem, but for Foreign Keys you may have a tradeoff between query performance _vs_ INSERT, UPDATE, DELETE performance.

 * Your statistics may show that the "duplicate" index is being used;  this is normal and not an argument to keep the duplicate.
 Postgres should switch to using the encompassing index once the duplicate is gone.